Guide in the Hide

-- This is an excellent opportunity to work within an internationally important wetland site
+- It is an excellent opportunity to volunteer within and get to know an internationally important wetland site.

-- Suitable uniform is provided to all regular volunteers
+- A suitable WWT uniform and badge is provided to all regular volunteers.

-- Discount is available in the cafe and shop on the days of volunteering
+- A discount is available in the cafe and shop on the days of volunteering.

 How to Apply